Stish/iOS/iOS_Game_003/README.md

 - ship inventory
 - enemies
 - high score list
-- adjustable volume of sound effects
-- adjustable volume of music
 - game pause
 - nebulas
 - random backgrounds

+ver 0.22
+- adjustable volume of sound effects
+- adjustable volume of music
+- sound effects and music can be muted
+- laser shooting interval adjustable
+- issue with rotating scores has been fixed

 ver 0.21
 - Sprites and fonts sizes are now dynamic to screen sizes